Delta Gamma

-Delta Gamma (ΔΓ), commonly known as DG, is a women's fraternity in the United States and Canada with over 250,000 initiated members.
-It has 150 collegiate chapters and more than 200 alumnae groups.
+Delta Gamma (ΔΓ), commonly known as DG, is a North American sorority, although they often still use the term "women's fraternity."
+It was established in 1873 at the Lewis School in Oxford, Mississippi.
+It has 151 collegiate chapters and more than 200 alumnae groups.
 The organization's executive office is in Columbus, Ohio.
-Delta Gamma is one of 26 national fraternities under the umbrella organization of the National Panhellenic Conference.
+Delta Gamma was one of seven charter members of the National Panhellenic Conference.

 History

-Delta Gamma was founded as a fraternity in December 1873 at the Lewis School for Girls in Oxford, Mississippi near the University of Mississippi.
-It was called a fraternity because the term sorority was not yet in use.
+Delta Gamma was founded as a fraternity in December 1873 at the Lewis School in Oxford, Mississippi, near the University of Mississippi.
+It was called a fraternity because the term "sorority" was not yet in use.
 The group's founders were Mary Comfort Leonard, Eva Webb Dodd, and Anna Boyd Ellington.

-Initially, Delta Gamma's early growth was to women's colleges in the southern United States.
-Within a few years, Delta Gamma expanded into the northern United States and into the East with the help of George Banta, a member of Phi Delta Theta fraternity and Delta Gamma's only male initiate.
-Banta played an integral part in the expansion of Delta Gamma to well-recognized northern colleges.
+Delta Gamma's early growth was to women's colleges in the southern United States.
+Within a few years, it expanded into the northern United States and the East with the help of George Banta, a member of Phi Delta Theta fraternity and Delta Gamma's only male initiate.

 In 1882, Banta married Lillian Vawter, a Delta Gamma at Franklin College.
 In his later years, Banta helped rewrite the Delta Gamma ritual.
-He frequently visited Delta Gamma conventions, often participating as a guest speaker.
+He frequently visited Delta Gamma conventions, often as a guest speaker.
 He gave his last speech in 1934, a year before his death.
 Because of Banta, Delta Gamma retains close historical ties with Phi Delta Theta.

-Delta Gamma was one of seven charter members of the National Panhellenic Conference when the first inter-sorority meeting was held in Boston, Massachusetts in 1891.
+Delta Gamma was one of seven charter members of the National Panhellenic Conference when the first inter-sorority meeting was held in Boston, Massachusetts, in 1891.
 Delta Gamma and the six other charter members formally joined the National Panhellenic Conference in 1902.

-As of 2022, Delta Gamma has 150 collegiate chapters in the United States and Canada.
-It has more than 200 alumnae groups in the United States, Canada, and England.
+By 1907, the sorority had initiated 2,100 members at seventeen collegiate chapters.
+It also had five alumni chapter and five alumni associations.

 In 2013, Delta Gamma founded the #IAmASororityWoman campaign for members of any sorority to start conversations about what sorority women truly value to combat common stereotypes.
+The organization's executive office is in Columbus, Ohio.

 Symbols

-Although Delta Gamma has no official jewel, the fraternity recognizes the anchor as its official symbol and bronze, pink, and blue as its official colors.
-The official flower is the cream-colored rose, registered as the Delta Gamma Cream Rose with the American Rose Society.
-This is the only sorority flower registered as such.
-The Hannah Doll is their mascot.
+Delta Gamma's motto is "Do Good."
+Delta Gamma symbol is the anchor, representing hope.
+Its colors are bronze, pink, and blue.
+Its flower is a cream-colored rose, registered as the Delta Gamma Heritage Rose with the American Rose Society.
+The Hannah Doll is its mascot.
+Its publication is the ANCHORA, which has been published quarterly continuously since 1884.

-The badge of Delta Gamma is a golden anchor and may be worn only by initiated members.
-Before the adoption of the golden anchor, the symbol of Delta Gamma was simply an "H" for the word "Hope".
+Before the adoption of the golden anchor, Delta Gamma's symbol was simply an "H" for "Hope".
 In 1877, the Hope badge was changed to the traditional symbol of hope, the anchor.
-Today's badge has a small cable wrapping around the top of the anchor, with the Greek letters Tau Delta Eta (ΤΔΗ) on the crosspiece.
-Delta Gamma's motto is "Do Good."
+Today's badge is a golden anchor with a raised cable wrapping around the anchor, with the Greek letters ΔΓ on a white shield.
+Its new member pin is a white enamel shield with the Greek letters ΔΓ.